scottalmond/defcon_31/README.md

 DONE flipped R10 silkscreen
-DONE hide BT1 silk screen? ref in order for 250x pop and 50x DNI - keep as-is DONE swap pin20 and pin 1 to get access to analog read audio (need to route) change discrete jelly bean led order BTN1 filled to 250, DNI 50 qty add test pads add 20 pF to GND on OSC+ and OSC- tie crystal pads 2 and 4 to ground change crystal add resistor to drop battery voltage provided to processor? add 2*2 SAO header pads red LED for 5V input
+DONE hide BT1 silk screen? ref in order for 250x pop and 50x DNI - keep as-is DONE swap pin20 and pin 1 to get access to analog read audio (need to route) DONE change discrete jelly bean led (need to route) DONE add 20 pF to GND on OSC+ and OSC- (18pF, need to route) DONE tie crystal pads 2 and 4 to ground (skip for this crystal model) DONE change crystal
+DONE red LED for 5V input (blue for charging) add 2*2 SAO header pads
 VDD cap for processor?
+add resistor to drop battery voltage provided to processor? add test pads (for which end points?) order BTN1 filled to 250, DNI 50 qty